-In fitting a child seat that is intended to be secured in position by the lap portion of the safety belt, make use of the locking function of the buckle.
+In fitting a child seat that is intended to be secured in position by the lap portion of the safety belt, make use of the locking function of the latch plate.
+This function is available on all seats in the second row.